 The International Integrated Reporting Framework is used to accelerate the adoption of integrated reporting across the world with an aim to:

 - Improve the quality of information available to providers of financial capital to enable a more efficient and productive allocation of capital

-- Promote a more cohesive and effecient approach to corporate reporting that draws on different reporting strands and communicates the full range of factors that materially affect the ability of an organization to create value over time
+- Promote a more cohesive and efficient approach to corporate reporting that draws on different reporting strands and communicates the full range of factors that materially affect the ability of an organization to create value over time

 - Enhance accountability and stewardship for the broad base of capitals (financial, manufactured, intellectual, human, social and relationship, and natural) and promote understanding of their independencies

 - Support integrated thinking, decision-making and actions that focus on the creation of value over the short, medium and long term.

 Revisions to the <IR> Framework were published in January 2021 to enable more decision-useful reporting.
 The revisions, the first since the <IR> Framework was originally published in 2013, are the result of extensive market consultation with 1,470 individuals in 55 jurisdictions.
 The consultation demonstrated that the conceptual thinking and principles of the <IR> Framework remain fit for purpose and robust.